Ethical Fairness in Ubiquitous Health Sensing without Known Attributes

 \section{Introduction}

-Artificial intelligence (AI) is rapidly becoming a cornerstone of modern healthcare, integrating data-driven intelligence across human-sensing domains to enhance diagnosis, risk prediction, and continuous monitoring—transforming raw multimodal data from health records, medical images, and wearables into actionable, personalized insights \cite{wang2025recent,zhang2023leveraging,li2021deep,puccinelli2005wireless,zhang2021WIDAR3,vos2023generalizable}.
-Yet these gains come with a persistent risk: performance is not uniform.
-Hidden heterogeneity in physiology, behavior, context, and device usage often yields uneven performance across subgroups, many of which are latent \cite{xiao2025human,giblon2025benefits,adler2024beyond}.
-Consequently, models that perform well on average can still systematically underserve specific groups, embedding inequities into decision pipelines and emphasizing the need for subgroup-aware fairness-driven learning approaches~\cite{akandearchitecting}.
+Artificial intelligence (AI) is increasingly embedded in ubiquitous and mobile health systems, where wearable, smartphone, physiological, and behavioral sensing data are used to infer health and well-being states in everyday life \cite{wang2025recent,zhang2023leveraging,li2021deep,puccinelli2005wireless,zhang2021WIDAR3,vos2023generalizable}.
+However, these systems face a persistent challenge: model performance is rarely uniform. \textcolor{black}{In ubiquitous computing, machine learning models often estimate health and well-being from sensing data without using demographic subgroup information during training \cite{adler2024measuring,xu2023globem,wang2018tracking}.} At the same time, heterogeneity in physiology, behavior, context, and device usage can create uneven performance across \textcolor{black}{latent subgroups} \cite{xiao2025human,giblon2025benefits,adler2024beyond}.
+As a result, models that perform well on average may still systematically underserve specific groups, embedding inequities into \textcolor{black}{sensing-based decision pipelines.}

-Recent U.S. policy developments—such as updates to the Health and Human Services (HHS) nondiscrimination rule and new federal AI governance frameworks—emphasize equitable and privacy-oriented ML in healthcare~\cite{hhs1557final,ai2023artificial}.
-This vision is echoed in the 2025 Executive Order~\cite{house2025removing}, which calls for bias-resistant, innovation-driven AI that advances fairness \emph{through principled optimization rather than demographic categorization}, fostering equity without reinforcing engineered social constructs.
+Specifically, in ubiquitous and mobile health technologies, uneven model performance can unintentionally amplify existing systemic inequities, including the ``digital divide,'' where access to devices is unequal \cite{wang2022digital}; ``digital redlining,'' where algorithmic systems exclude or underserve specific populations \cite{wang2024digital}; and broader ``digital determinants of health,'' where technological access and infrastructure shape health outcomes \cite{chidambaram2024introduction}.
+That means, in real-world ubiquitous health system deployments, indeed disparities may appear not only through demographic differences, such as sex or age, but also through non-demographic sources of variation, such as sensor type, device availability, clinical condition, behavioral context, and more.

+Throughout this paper, we distinguish between \emph{demographic attributes} and broader \emph{heterogeneity factors}.
+Demographic attributes, such as sex, age, race, and ethnicity, describe population-level human variation and are commonly used in fairness analysis \cite{pal2023ensuring, hu2023parametric,liu2026fairness}.
+From a system perspective, however, fairness failures in ubiquitous computing can arise from broader heterogeneity factors: demographics are one important source, but sensing performance is also shaped by behavioral, contextual, clinical, physiological, data-quality, and device-level variations in real deployments.
+Some of these factors may be observed as known attributes during evaluation, while others remain latent.
+Therefore, our goal goes beyond conventional demographic-based fairness \textcolor{black}{\cite{pessach2023algorithmic,andrus2022demographic,giguere2022fairness}}: \emph{we aim to improve fairness across both known and latent heterogeneity factors.}